daanvanes/hcp_cerebellum_retinotopy/README.md

 ## Resource files

-In the *resource* dir of this repo, you'll find a couple of heplful files.
+In the *resource* dir of this repo, you'll find a couple of helpful files.

 ### First, the resource/volume_masks contains: